 There are many posts, essays, and papers critical of Bitcoin out there, but they are unfortunately drowned out by the sheer number of pro-Bitcoin rhetoric.
-I do not know if this is part of some pump-and-dump scheme, a lot of people fooled (in my opinion), or a mixture of both.
 Recently, they have only seemed to increase in volume.
 The recent new all-time high probably intensified it and even caused me to look into it.
 Thankfully, I did not fall to the trap, and I now realize it is a purely speculative asset.
 The entire hope when buying Bitcoin is hoping that another fool will buy it at a higher price.
 Of course, it can theoretically become a non-speculative asset, if it is actually used as money and stabilizes.
 Unfortunately for Bitcoin, I do not see it (or any cryptocurrency) being preferred to the U.S. dollar or other world currencies.

 What is money?🔗

 The concept of money can occasionally be hard to define, but the International Monetary Fund (IMF) provides a succinct definition:

 money is something that holds its value over time, can be easily translated into prices, and is widely accepted.